C-4PO/parkgate-io-hooks/README.md

 Parkgate IO features can be accessed by Parkgate IO Hooks.
 Hooks are only valid in components nested within the root `ParkgateProvider`.

 > ## useParkgateData
-Returns configuration data of the application used to specify initial state of the application
+Returns configuration data of the application; used to specify initial state of the application
 ### Usage
 ```jsx
 // Root of your application